abpframework/abp/docs/en/Blog-Posts/2022-05-09 v5_3_Preview/POST.md

 In this version, there are couple of enhancements and new features in **Suite** and they are listed briefly below:

 * It's now possible to create a **app-nolayers (Application - single layer)** template via Suite and also code-generation is supported for **app-nolayers** template with this version.
-* Suite allows users to see and download their Suite logs.
+* With this version, Suite allows users to see and download Suite logs.
 * Suite allows to generate code via CLI.
-If you have JSON file that contains a code block, like your entity, you can use the `abp suite generate` command to generate CRUD pages.
+If you have JSON file that contains code blocks, like entity configurations, you can use the `abp suite generate` command to generate CRUD pages based on it.

 *Example:*